 Preventing hackers from compromising business systems, stealing sensitive info and running your reputation is a key goal for modern firms.

 The worst thing you can do is sit back and assume that you are safe, as organisations of all sizes are targeted by cybercriminals every day, with annual increases in attacks raising concerns.
+Penetration testing and other methods are important to protect your business from hackers.

 With a little bit of guidance, you can make your business much safer and less susceptible to breaches, so consider penetration testing and these other tips and take preventative action sooner rather than later.